AfroPop: The Ultimate Cultural Exchange

-Season 7 is here!
+Season 9 is here!
+Watch the trailer now

 Many complicated, opposing and controversial viewpoints are often presented about Africa.
 Perhaps because of this, Africa is one of the most fertile grounds in our modern age for new, fresh and exciting exploration.

 AfroPoP: The Ultimate Cultural Exchange, as a series, celebrates the cultural and historical growth that has occurred in the last generation using films tailored to a world audience from insightful, artful and often unique local perspectives.
 These films are always carefully selected to portray a more balanced view of Africa than you’ll get on the nightly news and to provide fuel for what must be a global conversation on the present day realities and contemporary lifestyles of Africans, both on the continent and in the Diaspora.

 AfroPoP is a US-based public television show featuring independent documentaries and short films about life, art, and culture from the contemporary African Diaspora.
 The African Diaspora includes Africa, the Caribbean, Canada, South America, Europe, the US, and anywhere people of African descent have made a significant contribution to the culture.
 AfroPoP is the only series on US public television that focuses solely on stories from the African Diaspora.